google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 A Stamp Positioner, also known as a Stamp-A-Ma-Jig, is a tool that allows you to place your images exactly where you want them to be on your projects.

-I don't know about you, but the wooden blocks rubber stamps are mounted on and even the acrylic blocks backing some stamps are very difficult to see through, especially when you are trying to place words and letters accurately.
+I don't know about you, but the red rubber stamps and even the acrylic blocks backing some red rubber stamps are very difficult to see through, especially when you are trying to place words and letters accurately.
 You almost need X-ray vision to do it!

 I like to use this tool when I am masking my images as well, as it gives me so much more accuracy with my images.
-I think cards look much more professional without images overlapping where they should not, or images that are wildly, or even a little, out of place.
+I think cards look much more professional without images overlapping where they should not, or images that are wildly, or even just noticeably, out of place.

-But it is equally important to place flowers, leaves, almost every image accurately, especially when you want to use two step stamps, such as those featured in the video.
+It is equally important to place single flowers, leaves or almost every image accurately, especially when you want to use two step stamps, such as those featured in the video.

 After you learn how to use this handy tool, you will wonder how you ever stamped without it!